It’s no secret that social media can be an extremely effective marketing tool for businesses, and fitness centers are no exception.

 - Any other tips your members would appreciate

-2. Exercise explainers
+2. Exercise and workout explainers posts

 People rely on your gym for help with pursuing their physical fitness goals.
 But many people who visit you may not be familiar with all of the different exercises they can do to reach those goals.